 - For years beginning after December 31, 2012, you may deduct only the amount of your total medical expenses that exceed 10% of your adjusted gross income or 7.5% if you or your spouse is 65 or older.

-Starting in 2013 the tax deduction threshold for medical expenses raised from 7.5% to 10%.
+Starting in 2013 the tax deduction threshold for medical expenses was raised from 7.5% to 10% ON PAPER (the change never actually took place).

 What Medical and Dental Expenses Can I Deduct?